-Appendix E lists individual parcels, by subregion, that are accessible to the public for outdoor recreation and environmental education purposes and categorizes them by developed park and recreation areas, open space lands (including National Forest Lands), greenways, and other public lands such as historic sites, cemeteries, botanic gardens, and other similar spaces.
-While such inventories of existing local and regional park and recreation lands exist, there is no complementary information for land areas at school sites used for outdoor recreation and environmental education.
+Appendix D lists individual parcels, by subregion, that are accessible to the public for outdoor recreation and environmental education purposes and categorizes them by developed park and recreation areas, passive recreation areas (including National Forest Lands), greenways, and other public lands such as historic sites, cemeteries, botanic gardens, and other similar spaces.
+While such inventories of existing local and regional park lands exist, there is no complementary information for land areas at school sites used for outdoor recreation and environmental education.

-Table 8 summarizes the existing acreages of these available recreation lands for each of the five GLAC Subregions.
-Also provided are existing (2010) and projected (2035) populations within each subregion.
+Table 8 summarizes the existing acreages of these available recreation lands.
+Also provided are existing (2010) and projected (2035) populations.